 Name Description Profile Name and Index The name previous given- this name cannot be edited Entry Name The name that will be associated with the profile Address Range The address range used for the rule and will be filled in based on the name entered Action Action to be taken when the address of the received framed that matches the address of the rule.
-Permit: Group address matches the range specified in the will be learned.
+Permit: Group address matches the range specified in the rule will be learned.
 Deny : Group address matches the range specified in the rule will be dropped.
-Log Controls what is logged: Enable : Corresponding information of the group addr that matches the range specified in the rule, will be logged.
+Log Controls what is logged: Enable : Corresponding information of the group address, that matches the range specified in the rule, will be logged.
 Disable : Corresponding information of the group address, that matches the range specified in the rule, will not be logged Radio Buttons Used to Manage the rules.
-1: Insert a new rule before the current entry of rule. 🔕: Delete the current entry of rule.
-1: Moves the current entry of rule up in the list. ☑: Moves the current entry of rule down in the list.